Klkrieg/TTS_CAPSTONE/README.md

 git clone https://github.com/Klkrieg/coding-park-rangers.git
 ```

-*If using IntelliJ be sure to open the project formt he pom.xml as a project*
+*If using IntelliJ be sure to open the project from the pom.xml as a project*

 ##Starting in on a new task
 Create and Checkout a new branch